matt-williams987/gear-calc/readme.md

 ### Animating SVG, Or Why is my Computer Melting?

 I could have made this in [WebGL](https://en.wikipedia.org/wiki/WebGL) with something like [PixiJS](www.pixijs.com).
 That would have been smart.
-But I was smitten with the concept of vector graphics, and [SVG in particular](https://youtu.be/SeLOt_BRAqc).
+But I was smitten with the concept of vector graphics, and [SVG](https://youtu.be/SeLOt_BRAqc).
 Smooth and clean at any resolution.
 Super small file sizes.
 Infinite zoom.
 Vectors are the pizels of the future!

 I knew about the performance risks of triggerring a [browser paint](https://developers.google.com/web/fundamentals/performance/rendering/#the_pixel_pipeline) too often, and I was trying to avoid it.
 I was doing well, until the yellow road lines came in to the picture.
 The road lines are basically one big fat dashed yellow line that shuttles itself back and forth accross the view box at the right speed.
 This means that large sections of it are invisibly poking out the side of the view box at any time.
 Unfortunately, it looks like bits poking out (even invisible ones) always trigger a paint.